Write unique content (HIGH PRIORITY)

 Don’t rely on AdWords to boost your rankings (AVOID)

 AdWords is a way to advertise your sites on Google.
-While you can pay to get high rankings in advertising venues, having an AdWords account won’t help your rankings in natural (non-paid) search, even in Google.
+While you can pay to get high rankings in advertising venues, having an AdWords account won’t help your rankings in natural (non-paid) searches, even in Google.
 It won’t hurt your rankings either.
 You can use AdWords to get more clicks to your website, but they will appear only in paid search locations, not in the natural search.

 Try to get your site off link farms (AVOID)